boostorg/graph/doc/read_graphviz.rst

 Requirements:
  - The type of the graph must model the `Mutable Graph`_ concept.
- - The type of the iterator must model the `Multi-Pass Iterator`_ concept.
+ - The type of the iterator must model the `Bidirectional Iterator`_ concept.
  - The property map value types must be default-constructible.